WeAreBingBong/BingBong/README.md

 ### Hashtag search tab
-This tab is for searching hashtags and find dishes that fit ti them.
+This tab is for searching hashtags and find dishes that fit to them.
 This is the manual.

 1. Search the hashtag.